|

 | |

-Corn futures are 4 to 5 cents lower at midday Tuesday; soybean futures are
+Corn futures are narrowly mixed at midday Tuesday; soybean futures are 3 to

-19 to 20 cents lower; wheat futures are 1 to 5 cents lower.
+4 cents lower; wheat futures are 1 to 3 cents higher.

 David M. Fiala